apache/incubator-kie-kogito-images/README.md

 ```

 Here you can see that the build time has again been reduced.
 If the maven mirror have already have all the dependencies there, the build time can be even faster.
+Maven generates lots of transfer logs for downloading/uploading of maven dependencies.
+By default, these logs are disabled.
+To view these logs we need to set env variable **MAVEN_DOWNLOAD_OUTPUT** to true.

 ### Kogito Runtime Images